OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

      the URI the user is redirected to when accessing the logout URI above

      Default
-       Fallback to the :ref:`dashboard` log out page
+       Fallback to the dashboard's log out page

        .. code-block:: yaml